evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

    vCard, compare it to the last version you received, and apply the differences to the *correct* copy of the vCards.

-One issue with this is that it's hard to process semantic updates of vCards. vCard properties may have a `PID` parameter to uniquely identify properties, so you know what has been updated, but this is a vCard 4 feature, and even if you did specify it, Google would just discard it anyway.
+Another issue with this is that it's hard to process semantic updates of vCards. vCard properties may have a `PID` parameter to uniquely identify properties, so you know what has been updated, but this is a vCard 4 feature, and even if you did specify it, Google would just discard it anyway.